INFO-4602-5602/project-3-mozilla-project-3-team-14/vis2/readme.md

   * As a country is hovered over: tooltips and gold outlines
   * Clicking a country displays bar charts and outlines it in gold
   * Menu lets users pick between coloring map with fears or excitements
+  * Clicking a bar in the bar graph will repaint the map, letting us observe to what degree each country agrees with that attribute answer
 * Uncertainty: weakly sort of done by displaying # of respondents, but not ideal admittedly.
 * perceptually-informed design: mentioned in the design process section
 * Semantic zoom: can view data at a world-level, and zoom into view at a country-level.